 A comprehensive workforce management system will anticipate your scheduling and time & attendance needs with respect to communication, and present tools for proactively sharing the relevant information to those employees and managers who need it in a convenient, timely manner.

 Effective communication saves your company time and money, promotes employee satisfaction and retention, assists you in complying with federal, state/provincial, and union regulations, and helps provide a safe working environment.

-Here are 10 examples where communications features within a workforce management system can provide great benefit to your organization:
+Here are 10 benefits of communication features within a workforce management platform that can help your organization.

 3) Notify employees of changes to their shifts

 When an employee’s schedule must change, as a result of a shift that has been added, dropped, or changed (e.g., new start and/or end times), the scheduling system can automatically notify the employee through a text, email message, and/or portal/app notification.
 An acknowledgement feature will show that the employee saw, or didn’t see, those changes.

 4) Let employees indicate they cannot work a shift

 If an employee cannot work a shift they have been scheduled for, a notification feature can tell the supervisor, manager, or scheduler about the employee’s unavailability to work the shift so that they can find a replacement before it is too late.

 5) Let employees find other staff to take a shift that they cannot work

 Employee-to-employee messaging provides the opportunity for someone to find a fellow worker who can take their shift.